ministryofjustice/hmpps-template-kotlin/README.md

 To allow easy identification of an application, the product Id of the overall product should be set in `values.yaml`.
 The Service Catalogue contains a list of these IDs and is currently in development here https://developer-portal.hmpps.service.justice.gov.uk/products

+## Example Resources

+There is an `ExampleResource` that includes best practice and also serves as a spring security example.
+The template typescript project has a demonstration that calls this endpoint as well.

+For the demonstration, rather than introducing a dependency on a different service, this application calls out to itself.
+This is only to show a service calling out to another service and is certainly not recommended!